 When we consider the cost of running an appliance as well, one appliance will again almost always be cheaper to run than two appliances.
 Consider this, an A+ rated fridge freezer is often cheaper to run than an A+++ fridge and freezer combined.
 Sometimes, it will be cheaper to run two separate appliances than a fridge freezer, but it’s worth checking the energy rating kWh consumed per year to be sure.

-When it comes to capacity, buying a separate fridge and freezer is the clear favourite.
+When it comes to capacity, buying a separate fridge with freezer is the clear favourite.
 Separate units can easily offer you upwards of a combined 1000 litres of capacity, perfect for big, hungry families.
 The obvious downside to this is space on the ground.
 There are more limitations in terms of physical space with two separate appliances.

 If you have a big, hungry family and ample room for two separate appliances then we think you’ll get more out of separate appliances.
 When you have a big family, being able to buy and store in bulk helps massively with food costs.
 If you’re a smaller family however, you’ll be able to fit everything into a fridge freezer and especially an American-Style fridge freezer with ease.
+There are plenty of fridge freezers out there with large capacity and the best fridge freezers will easily cater to your requirements.

 Convenience is an important factor when it comes to household appliances.
 It’s essentially what you’re buying them for, for convenience.
 Is it more convenient to purchase a single fridge freezer unit or have two separate units?
 Again, this depends on circumstance but it is normally always going to be the fridge freezer.

 Everything is stored in the same unit, it’s easier to keep inventory of your fridge and freezer when they’re combined, a combined unit will take up less space and is easier to design a kitchen around.
 When you think about the ‘golden triangle’ design of kitchens where there is a clear route and access between the kitchen sink, fridge and oven, having a combined unit obviously contributes to the efficiency of that design.
+If you have a fridge freezer with water dispenser as well, or a fridge freezer with water and ice dispenser, then you’ve got a fantastic all-in-one appliance.

 Having said this, the inconvenience of having two separate units isn’t enough to warrant not buying it if it’s more cost effective and the capacity is more suited to your needs.
 Cost and capacity are much more pertinent factors to consider than the convenience.